shicks/ahep/site/modules/1862-to-the-front/index.md

 ### Supplies

-- several types of bandages of similar size (we used band-aid flexible fabric, band-aid waterproof, band-aid kids cartoon bandages, and generic brand fabric bandages)
+- several types of bandages of similar size (we used Band-Aid flexible fabric, Band-Aid waterproof, Band-Aid kids cartoon bandages, and generic brand fabric bandages)
 - fruit to adhere bandages to (we used oranges, but apples could also work)
 - pails (we used plastic cups turned into buckets with strings - see balance activity in A More Perfect Union)
 - strings and/or small hook to attach pails to band-aid
-- weights (we used different sized waterbottles)
+- weights (we used different sized water bottles)
-- some way to suspend fruit (we extended two rulers from the edge of a countertop and attached the band-aids underneath in the gap between the rulers)
+- some way to suspend fruit (we extended two rulers from the edge of a countertop, using clamps to attach them to the countertop, and attached the Band-jAids to the fruit underneath in the gap between the rulers -- see photo below)
 - small scale
 - towel or other cushion
 - Optional: paper and pencil

 ### Directions

-1. Set up your fruit suspension and place towel underneath for a soft landing.
+1. Set up your fruit suspension (see photo below) and place towel underneath for a soft landing.
 1. Select a bandage to start.
 Place the bandage on the fruit with one side of the hook underneath the bandage.